DayByDayBy/lateAgain/steps_taken.md

 - Uncommented and updated test cases for real email integration
 - Added comprehensive error handling with fallback to drafts on send failure
 - Maintained existing UI flow and user experience
+Step 18: Implemented input validation and sanitization for all forms (Ticket 3)
+- Enhanced LoginScreen.tsx with real-time validation for email format and stronger password requirements (8+ chars, uppercase, lowercase, number)
+- Added sanitization (trim) for all inputs in LoginScreen
+- Implemented validation for CompanyForm.tsx: name required, email format, transport type required
+- Added real-time feedback and error messages for all fields in CompanyForm
+- Updated QuickReporting.tsx to validate selections (company, route, issue) before sending
+- Added custom message input for "Other" issue type with validation
+- Implemented sanitization for email preview text and custom messages
+- Added comprehensive error messages and visual feedback across all forms
+- Ensured accessibility with proper accessibilityLabel attributes on all interactive elements
+- Added StyleSheet styles for error text and input fields where needed
+- All validation prevents invalid data submission and provides clear UX feedback
 - All tests pass with mocked SendGrid API